Baseball333/Types-Operators-and-Expressions/README.md

 Twentiseventh Commit:
 Each time a non-c occurs it is copied into the current j position which is incremented to be the next character.

+Twentieighth Commit:
+Another instance of prefix/postfix distinction is in the following code.